sonesuke/tumblr-vim/README.md

 # tumblr.vim
 Script that allows you to post regular type posts to Tumblr.

+## Install
+If you are a Vundle user:

+1. run :BundleInstall sonesuke/tumblr-vim within Vim
+1. add Bundle 'sonesuke/tumblr-vim' to your Vundle powered .vimrc

 ## Features
 - Begin a new post by opening a buffer and using the :TumblrNew command.
 - when finished use the :TumblrPost command.